JAMoreno-Larios/base-labs-liquour-analysis/README.md

   - Use Jupyter notebooks to explore the ingested data.
   - Create methods that can extract and process the information we obtained from the database.
-  - Another script deals with generating the report.
-Create another Jupyter notebook for easy visualization.
+  - Another script deals with generating the report with LLM support.

+## Possible follow-up work

+- Implement a SQL agent that can perform queries to the database
+- Enable caching for common queries and responses

 ## Stack
 - Language: Python 3.14
 - Package manager: uv
+- LLM support: langchain, langchain-anthropic
 - Data processing: pandas, NumPy
 - Database: SQLite with SQLAlchemy
 - Notebooks: Jupyter with jupysqsl for SQL magic
 - Reporting: mdutils, tabulate
+- Secrets: dotenv